The Adventures of Robinson Crusoe (TV series)

 The Adventures of Robinson Crusoe (Les Aventures de Robinson Crusoë) is a French-German children's television drama series made by Franco London Films (a.k.a.
 FLF Television Paris) and based on Daniel Defoe's 1719 novel Robinson Crusoe.
 The show was first aired in Germany in October 1964 under the title Robinson Crusoe as four 90-minute episodes by co-producers ZDF television, and syndicated in the USA the same year.
 It was first aired in the UK in 1965 as a 13-part serial.
-This English dubbed version produced by Henry Deutschmeister also had a new musical soundtrack composed by Robert Mellin and P. Reverberi replacing the music composed by Georges Van Parys for the French/German original.
+This English dubbed version produced by Henry Deutschmeister also had a new musical soundtrack composed by Robert Mellin and Gian-Piero Reverberi instead of the music composed by Georges Van Parys for the French/German original.
 The production concentrated not only on events on the island but included Crusoe's other adventures, told in flashback.